Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Methodology

-To address the inherent challenges of the GILCD task, we propose a novel method called CSFA, illustrated in Figure \ref{fig:framework}.
-Initially, in response to \emph{Challenges 1 and 2}, we commence by pre-training a base model on abundant labeled data from the base session, following the precedent set by previous FSCIL methods.
+To address the inherent challenges of the GILCD task, we propose a novel method called CSFA, illustrated in Figure~\ref{fig:framework}.
+Initially, in response to \emph{Challenges 1 and 2}, we commence by pre-training a base model on abundant labeled data from the base session.
 Subsequently, we freeze this model and utilize it as a feature extractor when encountering new classes, thus mitigating the adverse effects of catastrophic forgetting.
 We introduce a simple yet effective calibrated prototype-based strategy to overcome the challenge of limited data availability during incremental learning.
 This strategy not only examines the prototypes of weighted base prototypes but also integrates biased prototypes of new classes with base prototypes to determine the corresponding classifier weights (see Section~\ref{sec:incremental_learning_detail}).
 Importantly, this approach eliminates the need for additional optimization procedures after the base training.

 Furthermore, we address \emph{Challenges 3 and 4} by devising a source-free adaptation strategy.
 This strategy operates by simultaneously minimizing the perturbation loss and the surrogate gap as well as integrating a reliable indicator function to filter out samples with high entropy.
-RGSM not only removes the high loss within a neighborhood but also ensures that the obtained minimum is situated within a flat region.
+RSGS not only removes the high loss within a neighborhood but also ensures that the obtained minimum is situated within a flat region.
 A detailed analysis is elucidated in Section~\ref{sec:adaptation_detail}.
 Through this multifaceted approach, we aim to fortify the robustness and adaptability of incremental learning systems, ensuring their efficacy in dynamic environments.